UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 This tutorial is liberally adapted from the one [here](http://stat545-ubc.github.io/block000_r-rstudio-install.html).

+## Objective
+ - Get your computer setup with R, Rstudio, and Git.
+This combination will prepare your for powerful quantitative analysis that is both well archived and reproducible.
+In other words, for quantitative analysis that is scientific.

+## Outline
+ 1. Install R.
+ 2. Install Rstudio.
+ 3. Test
+ 4. Install git
+ 5. Clone the assignment repository.
+ 6. Makes some changes.
+ 7. Push it back.

 ## Installing R

  - Install [R, a free software environment for statistical computing and graphics](http://www.r-project.org).
 Once you install R, make sure it opens up smoothly.
 Once you've done this, you shouldn't have to access R directly again during this class.